Skip to main content

 B - Estimate number of concurrent Teams users

-From here, you know you need to have that level of bandwidth available, and may want to use tagging or VLANs to control how much bandwidth is being used by different devices and users on your network.
+You now know you need to have that much bandwidth available, and you may want to use tagging or VLANs to control how much bandwidth is being used by different devices on your network.

 If you don’t know this figure, which you are unlikely to, you’ve got two options: